All Episodes

 And so this is our opportunity.

-Now the hope is that somebody gets elected after him that continues the policies and is strong enough to get it through.
+Now, the hope is that somebody gets elected after him that continues the policies and is strong enough to get it through.

-Yes, Donald Trump has been absolutely the greatest president, I think they're really I mean, he is one of the top three presidents in the history of our nation, and what he's doing right now in record time, and he has been pointing this out and trying to get rid of what Obama and Biden had done in terms of operation choke point and trying to push these people out of the economy, But that will come back as soon as they possibly can because Donald Trump can only do so much.
+And what he's doing right now in record time, and he has been pointing this out and trying to get rid of what Obama and Biden had done in terms of Operation Chokepoint and trying to push these people out of the economy.

-Think about when you drive in your car, or let's say you're talking to you know your friend about buying a new couch.
+If people are just oblivious to how the government is using this data and manipulating you, think about when you drive in your car, or let's say you're talking to your friend about buying a new couch.

-How many times have you had an ad pull up that says, Oh, look, look at all these ads for couches?
+How many times have you had an ad pull up that says, oh, look, look at all these ads for couches?

 Government is buying and selling that data.